pinohu/DYNASTY/ohu-legacy-codex/volume-vi-family-governance/book-12-wealth-preservation-transfer/chapter-35-insurance-risk-management.md

 - Review and update regularly
 - Work with experienced professionals

-The risk management you implement today protects your dynasty tomorrow and for generations to come.
+The risk management you implement today protects your Legacy tomorrow and for generations to come.
 Invest in comprehensive protection, and you'll create a foundation for a resilient, sustainable empire.

-In the final chapter, we'll explore philanthropy and legacy—how to use your wealth to create lasting impact and build a legacy that extends far beyond financial assets.
+In the final chapter, we'll explore philanthropy and legacyâ€”how to use your wealth to create lasting impact and build a legacy that extends far beyond financial assets.

 ---